Nodomatic/bitburner-worm/README.md

 # bitburner-worm

-TODO :
-  - [x] Add a port checker
-  - [ ] Add a loop (check if you have a new port bruteforce / check for new level)

 This script let you hack every server possible that you can hack.
 How does it works?
 It's pretty simple :
   - The script scan each servers and check its ram and its hacking level